What Are Acai Berries?

 6. They Help Increase Energy Levels

 Acai berries are undoubtedly nutrient-dense fruits; these are rich in essential amino acids that help promote muscle performance, endurance, strength, and boost energy levels.
-Though this claim still lack evidence, there are many testimonials already from people who experience it.
+Though this claim still lacks evidence, there are many testimonials already from people who experience it.

 7. They Keep Skin Healthy